shouldly/shouldly/documentation/README.md

 ## Installation

-Shouldly can be [found here on NuGet](https://www.nuget.org/packages/Shouldly/) and can be installed by copying and pasting the following command into your Package Manager Console within Visual Studio \(Tools &gt; NuGet Package Manager &gt; Package Manager Console\).
+Shouldly can be [found here on NuGet](https://www.nuget.org/packages/Shouldly/) and can be installed by copying and pasting the following command into your [Package Manager Console within Visual Studio](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-powershell).

 ```bash
 Install-Package Shouldly